CREATE VIEW

 DEFINER

-clause tells SingleStore which user should be used for security checks when a view is referenced by a query.The default value is CURRENT_ USER. -
+clause tells SingleStore which user to use for security checks when a view is referenced by a query.The default value is CURRENT_ USER. -

 When